of the Most Noble Order of the Three Lions (KTL)

 Knights of the Most Noble Order of the Three Lions are awarded a lapel badge.
 This medal should only be worn on formal or business formal attire, ideally on a lapel or on the torso where a brooch or other medal might be worn.
 This badge is appropriate for most occasions and should always be worn at official events of the Order or the Dukedom.
 The lapel badge was designed to be a more useful, minimalist, and modern form of the ribboned badges and lapel rosettes used by other orders.

-Please note that some nations and militaries restrict or have their own requirements for wearing honours awarded by other nations, states, nobles, noble houses, or organizations.
+Please note that some nations and militaries restrict or have their own requirements for wearing honours awarded by other nations, states, nobles, noble houses, or organisations.
 Members are responsible for ensuring they follow all the necessary rules and regulations based on their nation of residence and citizenship.

 How to Wear the KTL Lapel Badge